A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: A Statistical Hypothesis Testing Framework

-The feature matrix allows us to directly derive the distribution of pivotal statistics under the null and alternative hypotheses.
+The feature matrix allows us to directly derive the distribution of test statistic under the null and alternative hypotheses.
 Additionally, the use of the feature matrix helps the representation of extreme points, and provides a more efficient framework for analysis.
 Importantly, we note that the order of rows in the feature matrix is arbitrary and does not affect the results.

-Next, we derive the test statistic for our hypotheses.
-We note that, in our setting, the likelihood may not be computable.
-Therefore, we construct a pivotal statistic,

-such that, under the null hypothesis, its distribution is invariant to $\mathbf{P}_t$, and under the alternative hypothesis, its distribution depends on $\mathbf{P}_t$ and is denoted as $\mu_{1,\mathbf{P}_t}$.
-We then have the following rejection rule,